MEET THE STAFF

 Catherine Kilduff, Senior Attorney

 Catherine (she/her) works in the Center's Oceans program to protect marine species and ecosystems.
-Catherine received her law degree from the University of Virginia, a master's of science from the College of William and Mary's Virginia Institute of Marine Science, and her bachelor's degree in ecology and evolutionary biology from Dartmouth College.
+Catherine received her law degree from the University of Virginia, a Master of Science from the College of William and Mary's Virginia Institute of Marine Science, and her bachelor's degree in ecology and evolutionary biology from Dartmouth College.
 Before becoming an attorney, Catherine worked as legislative staff for the U.S. House Resources Committee, Subcommittee on Fisheries, Wildlife and Oceans.

 Contact: Norfolk, VA, 202.780.8862, email Catherine